guzmanwolfrank/Data/SQL Zillow/readme.md

 Change in ZHVI: We identified the states with the highest changes in Zillow Home Value Index (ZHVI) to gain insights into which regions experienced the most significant shifts in property values.

 Top 5 States with Highest Average Top Tier Home Values: We determined the top five states with the highest average top-tier home values, shedding light on the most sought-after real estate markets.

-Our analysis revealed compelling trends and findings:

-Home values have witnessed a substantial increase over time, indicating the robust growth of the real estate market.
-We observed a concentration of top-tier homes in a select few states, with mid-range priced homes becoming scarcer.
-Surprisingly, Montana emerged as the state with the highest overall change in top-tier home values since 2019, showcasing the dynamism of regional markets.
-By employing SQL queries and Python programming, we harnessed the power of data to draw meaningful conclusions and generate informative visualizations.
-These insights can aid both homebuyers and real estate professionals in making informed decisions in the ever-evolving housing market.

 As the real estate landscape continues to transform, data-driven analysis remains essential for understanding market dynamics and making strategic choices.
 This project serves as a testament to the valuable insights that can be gleaned through a combination of data analysis tools and techniques.